Transforming Data in R

 This chapter is longer and gets into how we organize data in R. There are many ways to organize and work with data, and for this book and this course, we will follow Hadley Wickham’s principles of tidy data.
 The principles of tidy data are explained in section 5.2, which we will read for Thu., Jan.
 30.

-This chapter focuses on the dplyr
+This chapter focuses on the dplyr package, which is part of the

-larger tidyverse
+larger tidyverse package.

-package (pronounced “Dee-Plier”, like “pliers”) defines a
+The dplyr package (pronounced “Dee-Plier”, like “pliers”) defines a

-(which stands for “Tidy Table”), and
+data structure called a tibble (which stands for “Tidy Table”), and

-a suite of functions for transforming tibble
+a suite of functions for transforming tibbles.

-is a variation on an R data.frame
+A tibble is a variation on an R data.frame, and you can mostly

 consider the two to be the same.

-, each row represents a different measurement or observation,
+In a tibble, each row represents a different measurement or observation,

 and it contains columns, which represent the different variables you